Natural Therapies for Autism: A Functional Medicine Approach to Root Causes and Support

 Botanical Medicine

-• Herbs that soothe digestion, calm the nervous system, or reduce inflammation
+• Herbs that support digestion, calm the nervous system, ease sensory overload, or reduce inflammatory stress

 Therapeutic Diets